-- A. Applicability: The requirements of this subsection apply to all exterior lighting fixtures over 150 watts except within the A-1, AO-1, A-2, and RR-1 districts where they do not apply to any exterior lighting fixtures.
-The requirements of this subsection shall not apply to lighting within public rights-of-way, on public property, on communication towers or airports required to meet federal and state safety regulations, or to the lighting of flags on flagpoles.
-If a development is proposed in a town that has its own lighting standards that either meet or exceed those in this subsection, the applicant shall be required to meet the town's standards in lieu of the standards included herein. - B. Orientation of light fixtures: In no instance shall an applicable exterior lighting fixture be oriented so that the lighting element (or a clear shield) is visible from a residentially zoned property or allowed to direct light skyward.
+- (1) Applicability.
+The requirements of this Subsection apply to all exterior lighting fixtures over 150 watts except within the A-1, AO-1, A-2, and RR-1 districts where they do not apply to any exterior lighting fixtures.
+The requirements of this Subsection shall not apply to lighting within public rights-of-way, on public property, on communication towers or airports required to meet federal and state safety regulations, or to the lighting of flags on flagpoles.
+If a development is proposed in a town that has its own lighting standards that either meet or exceed those in this Subsection, the applicant shall be required to meet the town's standards in lieu of the standards included herein. - Orientation of light fixtures.
+In no instance shall an applicable exterior lighting fixture be oriented so that the lighting element (or a clear shield) is visible from a residentially zoned property or allowed to direct light skyward.
 Shielded lighting elements and careful fixture placement shall be used to ensure that exterior lighting prevents direct lighting above a horizontal plane.
-Search lights are prohibited. - C. Intensity of illumination: In no instance shall the amount of illumination attributable to exterior lighting, as measured at the property line, exceed 0.50 footcandles above ambient lighting conditions on a cloudless and moonless night.
-The maximum average on-site lighting level shall be one footcandle in residential, agricultural, and conservancy zoning districts, and three footcandles in all other zoning districts. - D. Location of light fixtures: No light fixture, regardless of wattage, shall be located within required landscaped transitional yard (as specified for particular land uses under Section 16-140-060B4 nor closer than 3 feet from a property line. - E. Prohibited lighting: Flashing, flickering, moving (such as search spot or search lights) or other lighting that may distract motorists are prohibited, except for any search light deemed necessary by the Federal Aviation Administration.
+Search lights are prohibited. - (3) Intensity of illumination.
+In no instance shall the amount of illumination attributable to exterior lighting, as measured at the property line, exceed 0.50 foot-candles above ambient lighting conditions on a cloudless and moonless night.
+The maximum average on-site lighting level shall be one foot-candle in residential, agricultural, and conservancy zoning districts, and three foot-candles in all other zoning districts. - (4) Location of light fixtures.
+No light fixture, regardless of wattage, shall be located within required landscaped transitional yard (as specified for particular land uses under Section 12.140.06(2)(d) nor closer than 3 feet from a property line. - (5) Prohibited lighting.
+Flashing, flickering, moving (such as search spot or search lights) or other lighting that may distract motorists are prohibited, except for any search light deemed necessary by the Federal Aviation Administration.
 This provision applies to all lighting regardless of wattage.
-Decorative holiday lighting is excluded from this provision. - F. Waiver or modification of lighting standards: The Planning and Zoning Committee may waive or modify any of the above standards if supplemental design elements or improvements are incorporated into the project to compensate for the waiver or modification of the particular standard, and otherwise for outdoor recreation uses such as athletic fields and any temporary special event use using exterior lighting provided that a zoning permit is secured by the proposed operators of these specifically listed uses.
+Decorative holiday lighting is excluded from this provision.

+(6) Waiver or modification of lighting standards.
+The Planning and Zoning Committee may waive or modify any of the above standards if supplemental design elements or improvements are incorporated into the project to compensate for the waiver or modification of the particular standard, and otherwise for outdoor recreation uses such as athletic fields and any temporary special event use using exterior lighting provided that a zoning permit is secured by the proposed operators of these specifically listed uses.

-Figure 16-140-070(1): Illustration of Exterior Lighting Standards
+Figure 12.140.07(1): Illustration of Exterior Lighting Standards

-16-140-080 NATURAL AND CULTURAL RESOURCE PROTECTION STANDARDS
+SEC.
+12.140.08 NATURAL AND CULTURAL RESOURCE PROTECTION STANDARDS